komaljoshi-sjsu/cmpe255-spring21/lab3_new/README.md

-# Lab 3 - Classification
+# Lab 3 New - Classification

 Following three methods are used to improve score and achieve a better confusion matrix than baseline solution.